 Because mixtures can vary so much and because there are so many mixtures that could be studied, most conventional research usually studies one herb, not a mixture.
 However, one herb, used alone rather than as a part of a mixture, may not be considered effective by traditional practitioners.

-Chinese herbal mixtures have been used to treat irritable bowel syndrome, rheumatoid arthritis, and many other disorders.
-For the most part, evidence that these mixtures are effective for any disorder is lacking, although some evidence suggests that some herbs and herbal mixtures may be beneficial.
+Chinese herbal mixtures have been used to treat irritable bowel syndrome, Tourette syndrome, and many other disorders.
+For the most part, evidence that these mixtures are effective is weak or inconclusive, although conclusive evidence is difficult to obtain because of the variability of the types and compositions of the herbs used.
 For example, some evidence suggests that the herb Astragalus may improve quality of life for people being treated with chemotherapy for lung cancer.
 However, it does not prolong life or slow the progression of cancer.
 In such cases, more research is needed to determine whether the herbs are effective.

 Each herb and mixture may have its own unique side effects.
 For example, an herb called ma huang (Ephedra), an ingredient in many remedies, is a stimulant that can increase heart rate and blood pressure and thus increase the risk of stroke or heart attack.